 Way back in 2006 I wrote one of my very first sewing patterns, a little quilted pot holder.
 The idea was good, but even back

 C.L.
 Tice is a writer, poet, crafter, and mom.
 Her writing and creating adventures are inspired by the world around her.
 She can be found at her blog, Mused.

 Recently, my workplace changed to having swipe card access rather than the punch codes we had been using.
 We’ve never required ID badges for employees and I’ve never worked anywhere where we had badges or cards.
 So this is a new experience for me.

 When we got Jak last month, I thought I was being oh so smart by getting a dog bed with a removable cover.
 The theory was that I could just take off the cover, give it a wash, and be good to go again.
 Well, that’s true except in the case of accidents where the whole thing gets soaked through.
 Next time I’ll make sure to get a cover that’s water proof as well as removable.
 Ah well.
 Hopefully we have dealt with the last of the pee issues.

+Time to pull out the sewing machine and make my own.
 It was surprisingly easy, so I thought I would share this with you, just in case you have a pet with a bed that needs a new inside.